OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-27.md

 ## Matthew 27:37

-Above His head, they placed the written charge against Him: THIS IS JESUS, THE KING OF THE JEWS.
+Above Him, they placed the written accusation: THIS IS JESUS, THE KING OF THE JEWS.

 ---